Shubham-Chandurkar/Guessing-game/README.md

 # Guessing-game
-##Simple bash game
+## Simple bash game

-In this game user have to guess the number of files present in particular directory.
+The game is pretty simple.
+User have guess the number of file present in current directory.This is an **BASH** game.